 With just one pack and a bit of water the blue, orange, red, and pink come out brightly colored!

 This is how to dye eggs with Kool Aid this year from start to finish

-- Add 3/4 c. of cold water to a cup or bowl
+- To dye Easter eggs, add 3/4 c. of cold water to a cup or bowl

-- Empty 1 Kool Aid packet into your water (you can find a variety of colors here)
+- Empty 1 packet of Kool Aid into your water (you can find a variety of colors here)

-- Use a plastic spoon to lower a white egg (colors best) into your Kool Aid dye
+- Use a plastic spoon to lower cooked eggs 1 at a time into your Kool Aid dye cups

 - Turn your egg after a minute or so